 When you play the game of Survivor, you really are stripped down to basics.

 "We had the clothes that we wore and then you could only have five other items.
 Five other clothing items!"
-2018 Champion Steve 'The Commando' Willis admitted to NW last year.
+2018 Champion Steve 'The Commando' Willis previously admitted to NW .

 "You couldn't take a pocket knife or a torch or a book or a pillow or any comfort items.
 You had your clothing items, and a little bag to carry your stuff in, and a water bottle."

-Former Miss Universe Monika admitted she revelled in the fact that she was out of her comfort zone and didn't have anything.
+But former Miss Universe Monika admitted she revelled in the fact that she was out of her comfort zone and didn't have anything when her season was filmed.

 "We didn't have shampoo, soap, toothbrushes or toothpaste, all I had was the ocean and some sand to exfoliate and that was the extent of my beauty routine and I loved it."